Question: What impact did the Gutenberg press have on society?

 Yeah, I’d say the Gutenberg press had an impact.

 The first mass publication Gutenberg ran across his press was a very popular book; the Bible.
 While the Gutenberg Bible was mass produced (180 copies), only the rich could afford these elaborate works.

 Even today, only the super rich can afford a Gutenberg Bible.
 The last one sold was back in 1987.
 One volume of the Gutenberg Bible sold at auction for over $5 million.

 Eventually, Gutenberg’s press made books available for the masses, not just the social elite.
 Books opened up the world to shopkeepers, blacksmiths and farmers.
 The poor now had a reason to learn to read.
 Ideas spread quicker to larger audiences.
 Monumental!

-If knowledge is power, the Gutenberg Press meant knowledge was no longer limited to the rich.
+If knowledge is power, the Gutenberg Press meant knowledge and power were no longer limited to the rich.